arjith-p-j/xsc-xsa-migration/README.md

 <img width="545" alt="end" src="images\stagedMigration1.png">
 </p>

-12. If you choose "No", no further steps are required.
-Click "Finish" button.
+**Staged Migration** is used when there are objects in our container which have dependent objects in other hdi containers or external schemas.
+In the case of staged migration, separate hdbsynonyms, hdbsynonymconfigs and hdbgrants will be created for each external hdi container and external schema, the objects in our application depend upon.
+If all the objects required for deployment are present in our container, a **non-staged migration** would suffice.

-13. If you choose "Yes", the prompt to browse configuration file must be visible.
-Choose the appropriate configuration file from the devspace.
-Choose a valid json file for the configuration file in the devspace.
+12. If you choose "Yes", the prompt to browse configuration file must be visible.
+Choose the valid json file from the devspace.
 Once the valid json file is selected, we should be able to see the preview of the configuration file.
 Click "Finish" button.

 <p align="center">
 <img width="545" alt="end" src="images\stagedMigration3.png">